 The Himekawa River begins at the Himekawa Genryu, a natural spring in the south of Hakuba near Sanosaka.
-It is also fed by numerous outflows from the mountains including the more major tributary rivers Hirakawa and Matsukawa.
+It is fed by numerous tributaries from the mountains, the largest of which being the Hirakawa and Matsukawa.

 Himekawa Half-Day Tour

 Join us on our journey downstream the Himekawa.
 This tour is perfect for families and first-timers looking to dip their toes into rafting.
 This introductory tour rewards your group with spectacular views of the Hakuba Mountain Range as you make your way through the valley.

 The Shinanogawa is the longest and largest river in Japan.
 Known as the Chikuma River in Nagano, the name changes to the Shinano River as it enters Niigata.
 It rises from Mount Kobushi on the border of Saitama, Yamanashi and Nagano, and flows northwest to meet the Sai River from Matsumoto.